martel-innovate/grafana/docs/sources/installation/configuration.md

 Set to true to disable (hide) the login form, useful if you use OAuth, defaults to false.

+### oauth_auto_login

+Set to true to attempt login with oauth automatically, skipping the login screen.
+This setting is ignored if multiple OAuth providers are configured.
+Defaults to `false`.

 ### disable_signout_menu

 Set to true to disable the signout link in the side menu. useful if you use auth.proxy, defaults to false.